Back to Creative Practice

 The quality of these later contributions was completely different from those that they had started with.
 Not only were the participants demonstrating greater insight into the range of things to discuss, but there was more depth to the contributions and greater relevance in them to the global discussions taking place at that time.
 Single word answers had become mini-essays.
 Even the commitment with which they undertook the follow-up task was noticeable, with more confidence, energy and enthusiasm.

-An open style is good for collecting responses in a before-and-after context where people’s second answers can be compared with their earlier response.
-More focused directive questions work better for evaluation conducted only after an event has taken place.
-Many people will not know that they are being transformed unless an insight was very dramatic or they are truly perceptive about their thinking.
-Thus, questions that tend towards ‘are you thinking differently or feeling different as a result of participating?’ may only go so far – though are often worth asking – and the value of before-and-after exercises is that they reveal to you if someone is changed by your intervention even if they have not picked up on it.
+Questions that tend towards ‘are you thinking differently or feeling different as a result of participating?’ only go so far, as people do not always notice their thoughts or feelings have changed.
+It is often worth asking anyway, but the value of before-and-after exercises is that they reveal to you if someone is changed by your intervention even if participants have not picked up on it.

-While being briefed on their role, participants are asked for a little information on their attitudes.
-This starting point for evaluation by the hosts is not distinct from the other preparation work but it does not contribute to the game; we introduced it so that debriefing later would show how the participants thoughts had moved on.
+While being briefed on their role, participants are also asked for a little information on their attitudes.
+This starting point for evaluation by the hosts is not distinct from the other preparation work, but it does not contribute to the game; we introduced it so that debriefing later would show how the participants thoughts had moved on.

 That means we also had to hear from participants at the end of the game to find out what had changed in their thinking.
 That debrief is important.
 It reveals whether feelings and thoughts have changed.
 But it also does some work in making the experience transformative.